dainst/idai-field/desktop/src/manual/manual.en.md

 The setting *Allow field specific search* in the field editor determines whether a field specific search can be performed for a field in extended search mode (see the *Extended search mode* section in the *Search* chapter).
 For fields of the category "Project" as well as for fields of some input types this setting cannot be activated; in these cases it is grayed out.

+### Display conditions

+The setting "Condition for display of field" can be used to define a condition for displaying the field.
+If a condition is set, the field is only available during data entry if a specific value (or one of several values) is set in another field of the same resource.

+To set a condition, first select another field from the same category in the dropdown field "Condition for displaying the field".
+You can choose from fields of the input types "Dropdown list", "Dropdown list (range)", "Radiobutton", "Yes/No" and "Checkboxes".
+The possible values for the chosen field are now displayed and can be selected.
+The current field is only displayed during data entry if at least one of the selected values is set in the field used as the condition.

+Please note that no display condition can be set for a field as long as it is configured as a mandatory field.

 ### Replace valuelist

 The currently selected valuelist can be replaced by another one by clicking the "Replace valuelist" button.
 Either an existing valuelist can be selected or a new list can be created (see section *Valuelists*).

 If data has already been entered for the field, it will continue to be displayed even if the values entered are not included in the new valuelist.
 In this case, the corresponding values are marked as incompatible in the resource editor and can be deleted there.

+### Configuration of date fields

+If the input type "Date" is selected, two additional selection fields appear, allowing further customization of the date field.

+#### Time specification

+Here you can specify whether or not it is permitted to enter a time in the date field.

+* *Optional*: A time can be entered, but it's also possibly to enter only a date.
+* *Mandatory*: The field can only be filled in if a time is entered in addition to the date.
+* *Not allowed*: It is not possible to enter a time.
+Only a date can be set.

+#### Input mode

+Here you can specify whether a single date or a date range should be entered in the field.
+A date range consists of a start and end date.

+* *Arbitrary*: Both a single date and a date range can be entered.
+* *Single date*: Only a single date can be entered.
+* *Date range*: Only a date range can be entered.

 ### Subfields